 Acknowledgements.
-This work was supported by the European Union's HORIZON2020 research projects Nunataryuk [grant number 773421] and CHARTER [grant number 869471], and the doctoral college DK GIScience at the University of Salzburg [Austrian Science Fund (FWF) project number W 1237].
+This work was supported by the European Union's HORIZON2020 research projects "Nunataryuk" [grant number 590 773421] and "CHARTER" [grant number 869471], the doctoral college DK GIScience at the University of Salzburg [Austrian Science Fund (FWF) project number W 1237], and the projects CNES TOSCA "LakeIce/LakeIdies" and CNRS-Russia IRN "TTS".

-We thank two anonymous referees who provided detailed and constructive comments during the review of this manuscript.
+We thank three anonymous referees who provided detailed and constructive comments during the review of this manuscript.
 Comments by Anonymous Referee #1 especially helped to improve the description of the methodology.
 Comments by Anonymous Referee #2 especially helped to improve the interpretation and discussion of the results.
+Comments by Anonymous Referee #3 especially helped to investigate potential causes for holes not being located in classified anomaly regions.

 We further thank the editor Dr. Sebastiano Piccolroaz for handling our manuscript and for providing additional comments that helped to discuss the relevance of this work in a broader context.

 Contains modified Copernicus Sentinel data (2015-2019).
 Contains modified Copernicus Climate Change Service information (2015-2019).
 Neither the European Commission nor the European Centre for Medium-Range Weather Forecasts (ECMWF) is responsible for any use that may be made of the Copernicus information or data it contains.
 Data provided by the European Space Agency.
 WorldView-2 data © DigitalGlobe, Inc. (2016), provided by European Space Imaging through the European Space Agency (ESA) third party mission program (Project ID 54392).
 ALOS PALSAR-2 data were available for this study through JAXA PI agreement #3068002.
 Landsat-8 surface reflectance and brightness temperature data courtesy of the U.S. Geological Survey.
-Geospatial support for this work provided by the Polar Geospatial Center under NSF-OPP awards 1043681, 1559691, and 1542736.
+Geospatial support for this work provided by the Polar Geospatial Center under NSF-OPP awards 1043681 and 1559691.
+DEMs provided by the Polar Geospatial Center under NSF-OPP awards 1043681, 1559691, and 1542736.